The Impact of Safe Housing on Survivors of Domestic Violence

 Survivors face barriers to housing that can be exacerbated by housing systems that do not address their specific needs.
 In recognition of this fact, NNEDV provides in-depth assistance to states and communities working to transform their housing systems.
 We are a collaborative partner on the National Domestic Violence and Housing Technical Assistance Consortium, along with the National Resource Center on Domestic Violence (NRCDV), Collaborative Solutions, and the National Alliance for Safe Housing (NASH).

 NNEDV and our Consortium partners help to provide training and technical assistance to the domestic violence and homelessness advocacy fields, and we assist in the development of resources that address the intersections of domestic violence, homelessness, and housing.
-Together, we aim to improve policies, identify promising practices, and strengthen collaborations between housing and homeless providers, domestic violence service providers, and state domestic violence coalitions so that survivors will receive supportive, confidential services no matter where they seek them.
+Together, we aim to improve policies, identify promising practices, and strengthen collaborations between housing and homelessness providers, domestic violence service providers, and state and territorial domestic violence coalitions so that survivors will receive supportive, confidential services no matter where they seek them.
 In addition, we work towards a future with more housing options for survivors.

 “Upon receiving the keys to her new home, the survivor was elated and stated, ‘I finally feel free.’” – Ohio Advocate